Bougainvillea Care Tips for Stunning Bracts

 Planting, Repotting & Soil Requirements

-When planting in the ground, choose a sunny site with slightly acidic, well‑draining soil (pH 5.5–6.0).
-For containers, use a cactus‑or succulent‑style mix amended with coarse sand or perlite.
+When planting in the ground, choose a sunny site with slightly acidic, well‑draining soil (pH 5.5-6.0).
+For containers, use a cactus or succulent‑style mix amended with coarse sand or perlite.
 Repot every two to three years, gently loosening roots and moving into a pot just one size larger.
 Fresh mix renews nutrients and maintains the drainage critical to healthy Bougainvillea care.

 Pruning and Training for Controlled Bougainvillea Care

 Pruning Bougainvilleas in late winter or immediately after flowering encourages bushier growth and more bracts.
-I trim sparingly in early spring to shape the plant and remove dead wood—excessive cuts can delay blooms.
+I trim sparingly in early spring to shape the plant and remove dead wood - excessive cuts can delay blooms.
 When training vines, guide flexible stems onto trellises or arbors with soft ties, regularly weaving new growth to maintain even coverage and prevent overcrowding.

 Pests & Diseases in Bougainvillea Care

 Although generally robust, Bougainvilleas can attract aphids, mealybugs, and caterpillars.
 Regular inspection and prompt treatment with neem oil or insecticidal soap keep infestations at bay.
-Overwatering or poor airflow may lead to fungal issues such as powdery mildew or root rot—conditions that diligent Bougainvillea care practices of proper watering and good drainage help prevent.
+Overwatering or poor airflow may lead to fungal issues such as powdery mildew or root rot - conditions that diligent Bougainvillea care practices of proper watering and good drainage help prevent.

 By following these proven Bougainvillea care strategies, your vines will reward you with vibrant bracts and healthy growth year after year.
 If you found this guide helpful, please watch the video, like, and subscribe for more expert plant care tips.
-Share your own Bougainvillea successes or questions in the comments below—happy gardening!

 Explore More Music for Your Plants & Stay Connected!